-Latest Updates on India’s FTAs
+Latest Updates on India’s FTAs in 2022

 India has been talking free trade agreements (FTAs) with several partners – both bilateral and regional – over the past two years in a bid to boost export-oriented domestic manufacturing.
 New Delhi had set an ambitious export shipment target of US$450-$500 billion by FY23, against US$291 billion in FY21.